LikeTheSalad/aaper/README.md

 Aaper uses AndroidX tools under the hood, such as `androidx.core.app.ActivityCompat` and `androidx.core.content.ContextCompat` for permissions request related actions, also, **the only type of Fragment** that Aaper supports is `androidx.fragment.app.Fragment`.
 So you must have AndroidX tools enabled for your project in order to use it.

 #### Android Buddy
 Aaper relies on Android Buddy (which uses [Byte Buddy](https://bytebuddy.net/)) in order to "inject" at compile time into your Activities and Fragments, the code needed to handle their permission requests.
-Therefore you have to implement Android Buddy into your project, as **consumer**, before you can use Aaper.
-You can implement it (If you don't have it already) by following the steps described here: [Adding Android Buddy into your project](https://github.com/LikeTheSalad/android-buddy#adding-it-into-your-project).
+Therefore you have to implement Android Buddy into your project before you can use Aaper.
+You can implement it (If you don't have it already) by following the steps to **Setting up a consumer project** described here: [Adding Android Buddy into your project](https://github.com/LikeTheSalad/android-buddy#adding-it-into-your-project).

 ### Gradle dependency
 In order to add Aaper as one of your app's dependencies, you just have to add the following line into your app's build.gradle `dependencies` block: